Best Running Hydration Vests of 2026

 What we didn’t like: Some small plastic pieces that can break

 Salomon is a big name in trail running, and the Salomon Adv Skin 12 vest lives up to it.
 With a storage capacity of 12L, it’s in the middle of the capacity range among our other vests, and it carries all 12L of gear just as well as it does when the pack is nearly empty.
-We’re confidentthat this is the most comfortable hydration pack we tested.
+We’re confident that this is the most comfortable hydration pack we tested.

 Salomon “Adv Skin” mesh balances breathability, durability, and stretch.
 This pack won our award for best hydration pack because it is notably the most comfortable.
 Of the packs we tested, it conforms the best around the ribs, where a lot of oddly shaped gear (food, headlamps, layers, etc.) usually ends up.
 This discomfort is a common flaw in the running pack category.
 The Salomon Adv Skin's mesh kept everything in place so we could run comfortably.

-Women's Salomon Adv Skin 12
+Salomon Adv Skin 12

-Another advantage of this mesh is evident in the shoulder straps.
-The fabric has enough stretch to accommodate heavier water carries and other heavy gear while not being quite as stretchy as our other top pack, the Nathan Pinnacle 12L.
+It has enough stretch to accommodate heavier water carries and other heavy gear while not being quite as stretchy as our other top pack, the Nathan Pinnacle 12L.
 Having that balance of static and stretch works for comfort on the Adv Skin.
 It also means the Salomon hydration pack will have more longevity than packs with other designs.
 Unlike other packs, it won't permanently stretch out quite as fast.

 Another fit detail we liked is the bungee “Quicklink” style of adjusting the hydration pack up front.
 Found in all Salomon running vests, this criss-cross bungee allows for excellent stretch and better conforms to various body types compared to many vests—which tend to use the more common dual sternum strap.